leontoeides/indicium/README.md

 ## The Keyword Methods

-The `autocomplete_keyword` and `search_keyword` methods work on strings that are expected to contain only a single keyword - as opposed to strings with multiple keywords.
-For small collections this might be a lighter-weight alternative to their big brothers.
+The `autocomplete_keyword` and `search_keyword` methods work on strings that are expected to contain only a single keyword (as opposed to strings containing multiple keywords.)
+These might be a lighter-weight alternative to their big brothers for small collections.

-The `autocomplete_keyword` function will return all indexed keywords that begin with the single `String` provided by the caller.
+The `autocomplete_keyword` function will return several keywords that begin with the single `String` provided by the caller.
 Example usage:

 ```rust
 let keywords: Vec<String> =